 Upon power on, the unit flashes red, then green, and then orange, each for 1 second and a beep is heard for each color.
 The unit searches for the presence of Rosslare's secure application appurtenance.
-If a secure application appurtenance is not detected, the unit is automatically configured as a reader, and the LED returns to its standby state (red).
+If a secured controller is not detected, the unit is automatically configured as a reader, and the LED returns to its idle state (red).